 Swimming & Sunbathing at Playa la Malagueta

-Clear, refreshing, but still warm: swimming in the Mediterranean Sea at Playa la Malagueta was the perfect finish of our 12-hours shore leave in Málaga.
-The people laying at the beach, locals and tourists, enjoyed themselves watching their children and us gay travel blogger swimming and diving in the sea.
+Clear, refreshing, but still warm: swimming in the Mediterranean Sea at Playa la Malagueta was the perfect finish to our 12-hours shore leave in Málaga.
+The people laying at the beach, locals, and tourists, enjoyed themselves watching their children and us gay travel bloggers swimming and diving in the sea.
 The only tip we can give for this part of the day: when you are on shore leave during a (gay) cruise, don’t forget to be back on time on the cruise ship.
-Nothing worse could happen then to miss the next The Cruise costume party at night.
+Nothing worse could happen than to miss the next The Cruise costume party at night.